networktocode/workshop-implementing-cicd-documentation/Lab_1_Basic_Git_Operations/README.md

 $ git config --global user.email "echou@yahoo.com"
 ```

-The following steps will generate a ssh key pair for our user, we will copy the public key:
+The following steps will generate a ssh key pair for our user, we will copy the public key `ssh-keygen -t rsa`:

 ```
-$ ssh-keygen
+$ ssh-keygen -t rsa
 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/vscode/.ssh/id_rsa):
 Created directory '/home/vscode/.ssh'.